sgsfak/ocgeo_fdw/README.md

 ## More advanced queries

-### How many cities named Paris exist over the world?
+### How many cities named Paris exist all over the world?

 ```sql
 > SELECT country, COUNT(*) FROM ocgdata_api WHERE q='paris' AND _type='city' GROUP BY country ORDER BY 2;